J. Scott Angle: Director of the National Institute of Food and Agriculture

 In September 2018, President Donald Trump nominated Angle to a six-year term as the third Director of the National Institute of Food and Agriculture.
 He was sworn into office on October 29, 2018, by United States Secretary of Agriculture Sonny Perdue.

 In 2019, Angle was chosen as the Spring Commencement Speaker for his alma mater, the University of Maryland College of Agriculture and Natural Resources.
 In October 2020, Angle was honored by his other alma mater with the Distinguished Alumni Award for the University of Missouri's College of Agriculture, Food and Natural Resources.

 Leader of the University of Florida Institute of Food and Agricultural Sciences

 In July 2020, Angle became the University of Florida's vice president for agriculture and natural resources and administrative head of the UF Institute of Food and Agricultural Sciences.

+In July 2023, Angle was named interim provost.
+In January 2024, then-UF President Ben Sasse announced that he had removed the "interim" from Angle's title.
+In September 2024, Angle returned to UF/IFAS and resumed his former job as senior vice president for agriculture and natural resources.